 1887 – The Home of the Guardian Angel opened near an orphanage on Brunswick Street in Halifax, Nova Scotia.
 It was known as the Catholic Infant’s Home.
 Single mothers were admitted to the Home after the birth of their baby.

-By 1941 it had become the practice to admit the woman before the child’s birth so that in the final months of her pregnancy she might experience comfortable shelter and have adequate nourishment as well as proper medical care.
+1941 –Women were admitted to the Home before the child’s birth so that in the final months of her pregnancy she might experience comfortable shelter and have adequate nourishment as well as proper medical care.

-In 1970 the Home of the Guardian Angel became a community-based agency.
+1970 – Home of the Guardian Angel became a community-based agency.

-In December 2001, the Home moved their pregnancy counseling, adoption services, post-placement services to 2893 Agricola Street in Halifax.
+2001 – The Home moved their pregnancy counselling, adoption services, post-placement services to 2893 Agricola Street in Halifax.

-2010 saw big changes for the Single Parent Centre.
-In May, with the success of the “Building for Families” campaign, the renovation and construction of a larger space began (Click to see the photo gallery).
-The name was also changed to be more inclusive to all centre users, moving forward the Single Parent Centre would be known as Chebucto Family Centre.
+2010 – With the success of the “Building for Families” campaign, the renovation and construction of a larger space began (Click to see the photo gallery).
+The name was also changed to be more inclusive to all centre users.
+Moving forward, the Single Parent Centre would be known as Chebucto Family Centre.

-After 125 years of providing adoption services, in 2012, the last private adoption agency in Nova Scotia closed down due to lack of sustainable funding.
+2012 – After 125 years of providing adoption services, the last private adoption agency in Nova Scotia closed down due to lack of sustainable funding.

-During the summer of 2016 the Volunteer Doula Program celebrated their 20 year anniversary!
+2016 – The Volunteer Doula Program celebrated their 20 year anniversary!